IBMDataScience/Strata2016/README.md

 #Hands On Lab - IBM Booth: #439

-###This Lab will be performed on IBM Data Science Experience platform (datascience.ibm.com).
-The Lab loads, analyzies visualizes NY health code data to find interesting insights about NY Restaurants.
+###The hands on activities will be performed on IBM Data Science Experience platform (datascience.ibm.com).
+These steps will help you load, analyze and visualize New York health violation data to uncover interesting insights about New York Restaurants using Apache Spark, Python and Jupyter.

 IBM Data Science Experience (DSX) is the premier offering that seamlessly allows data scientists and data engineers to connect data from multiple domains, to analyze and visually explore the data for insights.
 DSX brings together the data science development experience accumulated in R, Python, Scala, and Java, intuitive data connectivity and processing capabilities of Apache Spark, and the state-of-art dynamic visualization technology using Brunel, Pixiedust, and RStudio.